rgommezz/react-native-chatgpt/README.md

 }): void;
 ```

-It accepts a callback function that will be called when a partial response is available.
-This version is helpful if you want to show the reply as soon as it's available, similar to the ChatGPT web playground.
+It accepts a callback function that will be constantly invoked with response updates.
+This version is useful for scenarios where the response needs to be displayed as soon as it becomes available, similar to the way the ChatGPT API works on the web playground.

 If you want to track the conversation, use the `conversationId` and `messageId` in the response object, and pass them to `sendMessage` again.